leaveoscaralone/react-graphql-project/stringifier/README.md

 For this exercise you’ll be reimplementing [`JSON.stringify()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify).

-[JSON](https://en.wikipedia.org/wiki/JSON) is a data format that is used to transfer information between different entities (e.g. a client and a server, or two separate pieces of software).
+[JSON](https://en.wikipedia.org/wiki/JSON) is a data format that is used to “serialize” data (i.e. translate a data structure into a string) to transfer information between different entities (e.g. a client and a server, or two separate pieces of software).

 JSON syntax is very close to JavaScript objects, so it will look completely familiar to you.

-Most programming languages can translate data to JSON and then “stringify” it (i.e. transform it all into a single string).
-The reason is that, once you have a string, you can transfer this data wherever you need it, and then parse the string back to the original data.
-This communication can also happen between different programming languages.
+Most modern programming languages can translate data to JSON, and parse it back.
+This also allows to pass information between different programming languages.

 We’ve written a list of unit tests that your implementation needs to pass.
 In the initial state of the repository most of these tests are failing.
 You need to open `index.js` and add the missing code in there to make all tests pass (obviously without using `JSON.stringify()`).